ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

       ```
       {: pre}

-1. Change to the chart directory under your starter application directory:
+1. Change to the chart directory under your sample application directory:
    ```sh
    cd chart/kubernetesnodeapp
    ```